 - 12. Section 2(a) of Executive Order 13224 prohibited any future "transaction or dealing by United States persons or within the United States in property or interests in property blocked [under the Executive Order], including but not limited to the making or receiving of any contribution of funds, goods, or services to or for the benefit of those persons listed in the Annex to this order or determined to be subject to this order."
 The first entity named in the Annex to Executive Order 13224 was "Al Qaida/Islamic Army." - 13.
-On or about May 7, 2003, the Saudi Government issued a public announcement that included the names and photographs of 19 individuals suspected of planning to conduct terrorist attacks within Saudi Arabia.
-Among the individuals named in the announcement were Coconspirator #2 and Coconspirator #4.

-- 14. On or about May 12, 2003, terrorist attacks were carried out against residential compounds in Riyadh, Saudi Arabia, resulting in the deaths of approximately 34 individuals, including 9 Americans. - 15.
-After the terrorist bombings on May 12, 2003, Saudi authorities located and arrested individuals who belonged to clandestine terrorist cells in Saudi Arabia. - 16.
-On or about June 9, 2003, defendant AHMED OMAR ABU ALI ("ABU ALI"), a United States citizen who last resided in the United States in Falls Church, Virginia, in the Eastern District of Virginia, was arrested by Saudi authorities in Medina.
+On or about May 7, 2003, the Saudi Government issued a public announcement containing the names and photographs of 19 individuals wanted for terrorist activity in Saudi Arabia.
+Among the individuals named in the announcement were Coconspirator #2 and Coconspirator #4. - 14.
+On or about May 12, 2003, terrorist attacks were carried out against residential compounds in Riyadh, Saudi Arabia, resulting in the deaths of approximately 34 individuals, including 9 Americans. - 15.
+After the terrorist attacks in Riyadh on or about May 12, 2003, Saudi authorities located and arrested several individuals who belonged to clandestine terrorist cells in Saudi Arabia, including individuals who were members of an al-Qaeda cell in Medina headed by Coconspirator #4. - 16.
+After his arrest, one of the members of the al-Qaeda cell in Medina headed by Coconspirator #4 reviewed a photograph of defendant ABU ALI, and identified the person in the photograph as a member of that cell.

-- 17. On or about June 16, 2003, defendant ABU ALI possessed at his residence in Falls Church, Virginia, in the Eastern District of Virginia, the following: - a.
-A six-page document regarding various forms of surveillance by the government and private entities, and how to avoid such surveillance; - An undated, two-page document praising the Taliban leader Mullah Omar and the terrorist attacks on September 11, 2001, and condemning U.S. military action in Afghanistan; - c.
+- 17. On or about June 9, 2003, defendant AHMED OMAR ABU ALI ("ABU ALI"), a United States citizen who last resided in the United States in Falls Church, Virginia, in the Eastern District of Virginia, was arrested by Saudi authorities in Medina. - 18.
+On or about June 16, 2003, defendant ABU ALI possessed at his residence in Falls Church, Virginia, in the Eastern District of Virginia, the following: - A six-page document regarding various forms of surveillance by the government and private entities, and how to avoid such surveillance; - An undated, two-page document praising the Taliban leader Mullah Omar and the terrorist attacks on September 11, 2001, and condemning U.S. military action in Afghanistan; - c.
 An issue of the magazine "Handguns" bearing a subscription label in the name of "Ahmed Ali"; - d.
-Audio tapes in Arabic promoting violent jihad, the killing of Jews, and a battle by Muslims against Christians and Jews; and e.
-A book written by al-Qaeda official Ayman al-Zawahiri, in which alZawahiri characterizes democracy as a new religion that must be destroyed by war, describes anyone who supports democracy as an infidel, and condemns the Muslim Brotherhood for renouncing violent jihad as a means to establish an Islamic state.
+Audio tapes in Arabic promoting violent jihad, the killing of Jews, and a battle by Muslims against Christians and Jews; and - e.
+A book written by senior al-Qaeda official Ayman al-Zawahiri, in which al-Zawahiri characterizes democracy as a new religion that must be destroyed by war, describes anyone who supports democracy as an infidel, and condemns the Muslim Brotherhood for renouncing violent jihad as a means to establish an Islamic state. - f.
+An address book containing the name, telephone number, and address in Saudi Arabia of Coconspirator #1.